|

 What's going to happen to us next week?"
 [Dallas].

-Jim Owens that followed him 41 years later at Washington, Dobie taught
+Jim Owens, who followed him 41 years later at Washington, Dobie taught

 self-discipline, self-reliance and selflessness, binding characteristics